 That comes out to 31.7 suicides for every 100,000 veterans.
 By comparison, the rate for the general population that same year was only 13.5 per 100,000.

-As jarring as those statics are, it’s even more shocking to learn that it’s not a new phenomenon.
+As jarring as those statics are, it’s even more shocking to learn that it’s not a phenomenon unique to veterans.
 Published in 2022, the Congressional Research Service report, Trends in Active-Duty Military Deaths (2006-2021), shows that every year since 2012, the active-duty force has lost more service members to suicide than to enemy action.

 This isn’t news to veterans or service members themselves.
 Each loss represents a friend, comrade, or team member gone forever.
-Every single one is marked.
 Every single one hurts.
 And every single one brings the painful reminder that something very troubling is happening within the military and veteran community.

 This isn’t news to the Department of Veterans Affairs (VA), either.
 According to a 2021 Government Accountability Office (GAO) report, the VA expanded funding for mental health services from $2.4 to $8.9 billion between 2006 and 2019, making suicide prevention its number one priority.
 Even so, the epidemic of veteran suicides persists.